rmsrosa/random_notes/docs/src/probability/bayes_inference.md

 ## Conjugate distributions

-This property that multipling a Bernoulli distribution by a Beta prior yields an updated Beta posterior is an example of *conjugate distributions,* that greatly facilitates the updating process.
-There are several other conjugate prior distributions, but, in general, updating a prior is a much harder process and requires some fancy computational techniques.
+This property that multipling a Bernoulli distribution by a Beta prior yields a Beta posterior is an example of *conjugate distributions.* Conjugate distributions greatly facilitate the updating process in Bayesian statistics.
+There are a number of other conjugate prior distributions, but, in general, updating a prior is a much harder process and requires some fancy computational techniques.